gshipley/enterprise_training/AdminTraining.md

 	  ==========
 	    php-5.3```

-Now you can ssh into the application gear using the SSH Url shown above
+Now you can ssh into the application gear using the SSH URL shown above:

 	$ ssh e9e92282a16b49e7b78d69822ac53e1d@firstphp-ose.example.com